kchapelier/node-mathp/README.md

 * Anything that may benefit from some _maths_, and a lot of things do.

 ## Changelog

+### 1.4.0 (2015.05.06) :

+ * New implementations : euclideanDistance3, manhattanDistance3, chebyshevDistance3 and minkowskiDistance3 (much faster than the generic N dimensions functions)

 ### 1.3.2 (2015.03.28) :